Purdue Pharma Scrambles To Discourage A Justice Department Appeal of Bankruptcy Deal

 But supporters of the plan argue it would distribute money quickly to fund drug treatment and other health care programs designed to ease the opioid crisis.

-"A long messy appeal does not help the still struggling people, nor does it help rebuild communities devastated by the crisis," argued Arik Preis, an attorney representing groups harmed by Purdue Pharma who have embraced the settlement.
-He also spoke during the August 23 bankruptcy hearing.
+"A long messy appeal does not help the still struggling people, nor does it help rebuild communities devastated by the crisis," argued Arik Preis, an attorney representing groups harmed by Purdue Pharma that have embraced the settlement.
+He also spoke during the Aug.
+23 bankruptcy hearing.

 Purdue Pharma introduced OxyContin in the late 1990s.
-Critics say the firm's aggressive and at times misleading marketing campaigns convinced doctors to prescribe opioids more liberally, helping usher in the deadly opioid crisis.
+Critics say the company's aggressive and at times misleading marketing campaigns persuaded doctors to prescribe opioids more liberally, helping usher in the deadly opioid crisis.

 More than 500,000 Americans have died from fatal overdoses, according to the Centers for Disease Control and Prevention.